 It is recommended that a consulting arborist be engaged very early in the planning process to help determine which trees, on or near a site, are of higher retention value.
 Treetec provides arborist reports in Melbourne and surrounding areas.

-Once high value trees are identified subsequent planning can incorporate tree protection, this will save delays and re-working of designs.
-If a tree is identified by the arborist as being of high retention value, however it needs to be removed, then that removal application and permit process can commence early, saving on delays and further unexpected costs.
+Once high value trees are identified subsequent planning can incorporate tree protection, this can save delays and re-working of designs.
+If a tree is identified by the arborist as being of high retention value, however it is planned to be removed, then that removal application and permit process can commence early, saving on delays and further costs.

 Designing around trees should be done in consultation with an arborist.
-Where it is not possible to restrict all works from within a calculated TPZ there are tree sensitive construction methods and materials that can facilitate some TPZ encroachment whilst still protecting the longer term viability of the tree.
+Where it is not possible to restrict all works from within a calculated TPZ there are tree sensitive construction methods and materials that can help.
+Tree sensitive design can facilitate some TPZ encroachment and protect the longer term viability of the tree.

-AS 4970-2009 considers both above and below ground tree components, whilst it is imperative that roots are protected it is also important that any pruning of the canopy is appropriate and undertaken by a suitably qualified arborist in line with the Australian Standard on the Pruning of Amenity Trees (AS 4373-2007).
+AS 4970-2009 considers both above and below ground tree components, whilst it is imperative that roots are protected it is also important that any pruning of the canopy is appropriate.
+Pruning should be undertaken by a suitably qualified arborist in line with the Australian Standard on the Pruning of Amenity Trees (AS 4373-2007).
 Tree lopping causes unnecessary and permanent damage.